DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="createpdftemplatefromupload"></a>
 # **CreatePDFTemplateFromUpload**
-> PendingTemplate CreatePDFTemplateFromUpload (CreateTemplateFromUploadData data)
+> TemplatePreview CreatePDFTemplateFromUpload (CreatePdfTemplate data)

 Create a new PDF template from a cached presign upload